Imagine you wake up in the morning, and your beauty salon business has already generated $200 without you opening the doors yet.

 This salon business idea of creating content is about helping people by giving them the best possible answer to their questions.
 There are more ways you can do this than via blog and YouTube, but these are good places to start.

-Earning income on content takes some time in the beginning.
-You’ll need to learn how to create good content, you’ll have to produce it, and you’ll need to have patience until your content is starting to show up in search engines and you receive the traffic.
+Earning income from content takes some time in the beginning.
+You’ll need to learn how to create good content, produce it, and have patience until your content starts to show up in search engines and you receive traffic.

 It’s not going to be an overnight success.